cloudspeak/brew-install-efs-poc/README.md

 2. On the AWS console, **open the Parameter Store** in the Systems Manager section.
 You will see a parameter created by Pulumi (if you have more than one stack, check the Pulumi output to see the name of the parameter it created).  **Set the parameter value to your access token**.

+3. Go to the CodeBuild console to trigger a build.

 ## Known issues and limitations